Copyright of Material

-As a matter of general principle, I do not offer the direct re-use of my material on other websites — this includes social media sites such as Facebook and Ancestry, blogs, pages on local and family history websites, and in local "community" magazines.
+3. As a matter of general policy, I do not offer the direct re-use of my material on other websites — this includes social media sites such as Facebook and Ancestry, blogs, pages on local and family history websites, and in local "community" magazines.
 In such cases, you are very welcome to include a link to a relevant page on my own website, e.g.

 For more information on the history of the workhouse see Peter Higginbotham's web site: www.workhouses.org.uk.

 For a page about a particular place or topic, e.g. Leeds, you could use the form www.workhouses.org.uk/Leeds/.